Orthopaedic Injury Claims

 What Can I Claim for Orthopaedic Claims?

 Generally when it comes to making medical negligence claims, there are two broad classifications of claims.
 The same applies to Orthopaedic injury compensation claims:

-General damages refer to compensations made based impact of the injury a person has suffered.
-This implies that the more severe the injury/impact of injury, the larger the amount of compensation you may attract.
+General damages refer to compensations made based on the impact of the injury a person has suffered.
+This implies that the more severe the injury/impact of injury, the larger the amount of compensation you may be entitled to.

 Special damages are out-of-pocket expenses incurred as a result of medical negligence.
 These costs range from additional medical care incurred to travel costs or loss of earnings as a result of injury.

 If you have been a victim of orthopaedic negligence and have incurred additional expenses due to your suffering, do well to keep the receipts or proof of payments made as this will help in facilitating your claims.